Quality Management & Project Development

 SPIN evaluated a number of local, innovative sport development projects undertaken by Sportunion Salzburg.
 The local grassroots sports association houses more than 370 sports clubs with a range of over 80 sports.
 The Sportunion thus reflects sport in its diversity, from health-enhancing physical activity to leisure, from competitive to elite s; with participants ranging from infancy to seniors.
 We supported, for example, the projects “Rückenwind”, “Fliaga”, “Team.Geist” and “Sport für Alle”.
 Our evaluation concepts were adapted to the local conditions and target groups, and aligned with the project scope.
 Part of our evaluation process was the implementation of a “Future Workshop” with all project coordinators.
 This allowed us to combine results across projects and to define scope of action for the regional sports confederation.

 SPIN supported the conceptual design, fund management and implementation of a European Para Snow Sport Youth circuit of the International Paralympic Committee.
 The youth sports promotion program for alpine skiing was funded by the European Union and the Foundation for Global Sports Development.
 The sport development program consisted of a series of five training camps and competitions for young skiers with a disability from five European countries.
 In addition, specific education programs were developed around the topics of anti-doping, nutrition and media.
+From the project, a variety of follow-up parasports EU-funded projects have been initiated.

 SPIN assisted in the development of a regional parasports network of all Nordic umbrella organizations for sports for people with disability; from ideation to grant application processes.
 The project, co-funded by the European Union through the ERASMUS + Sport Program, establishes thematic knowledge hubs around parasports in Sweden, Denmark, Iceland, Norway, the Faroe Islands and Finland.
 The aim of the “All In Project” is to promote aligned offers for the promotion of lifelong physical activity for people with disabilities in Scandinavia, and to optimize cooperation on the Paralympic elite sports level.
 During the project phase, we carried out quality management and evaluation, and advised the national Paralympic committees with regard to their organizational development.
 The project includes 18 partners from 6 countries, and has a project scope of app.
 EUR 0.6 million.